The most interesting facts about Egypt, from the most visited country in Africa to one of the world’s most iconic landmarks

 23. Cairo gets its name from the Arabic “al-Qahira” which means “the victorious”.

 26. The UNESCO-listed city of Thebes was the capital of Egypt during much of Ancient Egypt.
-A popular tourist destination, the site is noted for its temples and palaces at Karnak and Luxor, and the necropolises of the Valley of the Kings and the Valley of the Queens.
+A popular tourist destination, the site is noted for its temples and palaces at Karnak and Luxor, as well as the necropolises of the Valley of the Kings and the Valley of the Queens.

 Every effort has been made to verify these facts about Egypt.
 However, if you find an error or have any questions, please contact us.